 - Which are the easiest to sell?

 - Realistic goals and time frames

 What are you aiming to achieve?
-How long should it take you to reach your goals?
+When should you expect to achieve your objectives?
 How will you measure your progress?

 - Marketing tactics

-Put together a schedule of the actions you’ll take to reach your goals.
-Marketing new ideas to your clients in their line of business shall also help them build trust on you in the capacity of accountant and in capacity of the organisation.
+- Marketing new ideas to your clients in their line of business shall also help them build trust in you in the capacity of an accountant and in the capacity of the organisation.

-- When selling to a client, try to do consultative selling.
-Consultative selling helps not to direct sell about your services but in fact shall help you to build trust but asking the relevant questions about their pain points.
+- Try to sell consultatively while doing work with a client.
+Consultative selling helps not to sell your services directly but in fact, shall help you to build trust but asking the relevant questions about their pain points.
 Thereby creating trust with your potential client.